bobaseb/energetically-coherent-computation/index.md

 - patterns of coherence in
 - power to shape consciousness

+Agency
+- biological foundations of
+- coherent states enabling
+- emergence in social contexts
+- energetic basis of
+- individual and normative aspects
+- relationship to consciousness
+- temporal organization of

 Algorithmic architecture
 - patterns of coherence in
 - relationship to consciousness